14th > November > 2007 Archive

 If you’re hoping for a Wii from Santa’s sack this Christmas, don’t get your hopes up, Nintendo has said.
 The console company today warned that there could be a worldwide shortage of its console this holiday season.

 American-based scientists report they have successfully produced cloned embryos from an adult male monkey.
+The breakthrough will have important implications for the fields of invincible clone armies, organ harvesting, and - most importantly - monkey butlers.

 It might come as a surprise to some, but CompuServe, the name synonymous with the early days of the net, is still plodding on.
+But not for much longer in France: owner Neuf Cegetel will hand the venerable ISP a one-way ticket to Switzerland* at the end of this month.

 Nokia today saw its Netherlands case thrown out of court on the grounds they hadn't explained it properly, three weeks after the same thing happened in Germany - but the war of patents between the two companies continues.